aljedaxi/zettel/pages/z_'what's_essential_is,_i_must_understand'.md

 ##
 > it doesn't look good when a woman gives orders. you should try to not get in such situations if you want to retain your feminine qualities.
 ###
-> however i was influenced by them ... namely, in the critique, the self critique, that the zionists spread among the jewish people ...
+> however i was influenced by them ... namely, in the critique, the self critique, that the zionists spread among the jewish people ... i was influenced and impressed by such